avaraline/avara-level-converter/README.md

 The resource file will be parsed for PICT and other data.
 * Each PICT resource is given its own xml file.
 * The LEDI resource is parsed to get the name, tag, and pict file paths for each level in the set.
+Or it's supposed to, it doesn't work on sets that have level completion dependencies just yet.
 * TEXT resources are parsed to get set-level variables and shape/sound aliases.
 * Each BSPT resource is exported to a json file that contains a representation of [Avara's BSP format](https://github.com/jmunkki/Avara/blob/a328b9e502d549364439c1c0ef4310a1e3a136dc/src/Libraries/BSP/BSPResStructures.h).